 Most of us learned in high school biology that the colon plays an essential role in our digestive system.
 What most people don’t realize, however, is that the colon is also one of the most important participants in the immune system because it houses the body’s largest microbiota colony.

 It’s no secret that many of us are stopped up.
-In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases, about 42 million Americans are chronically constipated, making this one of the most common gastrointestinal problems in the United States.
+In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases, about 16 percent of adults and about 33 out of 100 adults aged 60 and older have symptoms of constipation, making this one of the most common gastrointestinal p